ealpha072/monty/README.md

-This repository contains materials for monty language as part of the ALX program
+This repository contains materials for monty language with ALX.